-Jury Recommends Death Penalty for Merritt
+Jury recommends death penalty for Merritt

 Prosecutors built their case around the theory that greed was the basis for why Merritt subsequently killed the Fallbrook family, who lived in the Lake Rancho Viejo housing development east of Interstate 15 in Fallbrook, was last seen alive Feb.
 4, 2010.

-Prior to the family going missing, Merritt was a subcontractor for McStay and the two were good friends by most accounts.
+Before the family went missing, Merritt was a subcontractor for McStay and the two were good friends by most accounts.
 Merritt designed and built custom fountains for Joseph McStay's business, Earth Inspired Products, but, according to prosecutors, he was in debt to the tune of more than $40,000 to McStay at the time of the murders.

 Prosecutors said Merritt feared being cut out of the business or having charges filed against him by McStay.